Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord -- now you can no longer sleep in owned beds, unless the owner really likes you... or is deceased.
 - [**Limited Intervention**](https://www.nexusmods.com/morrowind/mods/46687) by Merlord -- why would gods you don't believe in help you out?
 Intervention spells are now limited by your rank in the Tribunal Temple or Imperial Cult.
 Scrolls and Enchantments are unaffected.
 - [**Camonna Tong's Violence**](http://mw.modhistory.com/download-55-6173) by Arcimaestro Antares -- NPCs in the Balmora Council Club will now attack you if their disposition is too low.
 If you're foolhardy enough to rent a bed there, they may rob you in your sleep or try to kill you.
+- [**No Rest Without Beds**](https://www.nexusmods.com/morrowind/mods/46724) by Kaedius -- Prevents rest (not waiting) without a bed.
+Encourages the player to rent a room or buy a house, or use potions and spells for healing.
+- [**Tired and Hungry - Economics**](https://www.nexusmods.com/morrowind/mods/45364) by Ket - increases the cost of food and rented rooms.

 ## Economic Recession is Here
 - [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros and Half11